-Emily Nell Yellow Bird will be in the 3-D Studio demonstrating paper cutting; past and present December 30-31.
+Emily Nell Yellow Bird will be in the 3-D Studio demonstrating paper art on May 26-27, 2018.

 Promotional director and co-owner of Black Pinto Horse Fine Arts, Emily Nell Yellow Bird has a bachelors in science, certificate of teaching K-6, and a specialty in art from Messiah College.
 In the classroom she develops and provides visual art workshops such as “Folk Art for the Fancy,” “The Animals Inside,” and “Flowers; Up-Close and Personal.”
 With her combination of painting and paper sculpting, Emily combines the traditions of folk art with the contemporary; some of her favorite things.

 Megan Farlow: What will your demonstration at the DAM be like?

 Emily Nell Yellow Bird: It will involve paper cutting and watercolor, examples of historic Pennsylvania German folk art and glimpses of scherenschnitte and Fraktur.
 I will include a few interactive items.
 As a contemporary folk artist I want you to be able to engage with my process.
 I will share where I come from so you can understand how I arrived at the current state of my artistic journey.

 MF: Who/what inspires your artwork?